clarkedarkmatter/carrieforky-0d637/content/pages/issues.md

     elementId: ''
     colors: colors-f
     backgroundSize: full
-    title: We're Building A Team
+    title: We're Building A Team.
     text: >-
       The Stackbit theme is flexible and scalable to every need.
 It can manage any layout and any screen.